This is Segal’s Law.

 What many find the most difficult, though, is finding just that one thing to do.

-The greats were in many ways most fortunate because they found their passion early.
-Tiger Woods, Ludwig Von Beethoven, and others like them began studying their crafts while exceptionally young.
-That is one answer as to why they were hyper-successful.
+Some of the greats found their passion early: Tiger Woods, Ludwig Von Beethoven, Wolfgang Amadeus Mozart,and others like them began studying their crafts while exceptionally young.

 In other words, age is rarely of consequence.

-The hardest battle one will fight with himself is deciding what that one thing is!
+The hardest battle you will fight is deciding what your one thing is!

 A person merely “wanting a job” will often find it difficult to obtain a desirable position.
 The person who declares “I want to be an engineer!” will practically have their path laid out for them.

-A person who wants “somebody – anybody!” in his life will more than likely by mired in bad relationship after bad relationship.
+A person who merely wants “somebody” in his life will more than likely by mired in bad relationship after bad relationship.
 The person who takes the time to define exactly what they would like in another person will eventually find that person and enjoy a sublime happiness.

 - Visualization is the process of making mental images, and the image is the mold or model which will serve as a pattern from which your future will emerge.